AdamLearns/Abbott/README.md

     - "Embed Links"
     - "Mention everyone, here, and All Roles"
   - Note that opting in to the notification role is something that I handle through Discord's onboarding.

+## Deploying

+- Make any changes
+- Push to GitHub to get it to build new Docker images
+- Make sure the build actually works through GitHub actions
+- Run `ansible-playbook` from my main computer

+## Back-ups

+They're taken automatically at start-up if there was a migration.
+If there isn't a migration, you can take one manually with `pg_dump -d postgres://postgres:bar@localhost/foo > ./backup.sql`.

 ## Troubleshooting